by Workplace Healing, LLC

 Your Information Will Not Be Sold

 We will not sell any personal information you submit to us to any other third party without prior written notice to you and an opportunity to opt-out, provided that we are permitted to sell your information if all or substantially all of our assets are sold as part of a merger or acquisition transaction.
-However, you agree that we are able to sell aggregated and/or de-identified information that may be collected related to you and your use of the Site.
+However, you agree that we are able to sell aggregated and/or de-identified information that may collect related to you and your use of the Site.

 Legal Process and Investigation Issues